 Tips for Visiting Websites on Your Surface

-Tap a link on a web page, and the browser obligingly opens that link, as well, letting you see its contents.
-And if you’ve pinned a favorite site to the Start screen with a tap of the App bar’s Pin to Start icon, a quick tap of that site’s Start screen tile brings it to the forefront.
+If you’ve pinned a favorite site to the Start screen with a tap of the App bar’s Pin to Start icon, a quick tap of that site’s Start screen tile brings it to the forefront.

-The app lets you visit sites in other ways, as well:
+When Internet Explorer is onscreen, the app lets you visit sites in other ways, as well:

 Revisit a previously visited site.
 As you begin typing a site’s name in the address bar, the browser checks your list of favorite sites, listing sites that match what you’re typing.
 If you spot your desired site’s name before you finish typing, tap the site’s name for a quick revisit.

-Windows remembers quite a bit about what you do on Internet Explorer.
+Windows remembers quite a bit about what you do in Internet Explorer.
 It remembers every term you’ve searched for, as well as every site you’ve visited.
 Although that sometimes comes in handy when trying to relocate information, some view it as an invasion of privacy.

 You can also avoid the problem by using InPrivate browsing to keep Internet Explorer from remembering secret visits in the first place.